Speak with a safari expert

 Laikipia’s precious wildlife treasures

-However, part of Laikipia’s real magic lies in its inordinate concentration of endangered species, particularly rhinos.
+Part of Laikipia’s real magic lies in its inordinate concentration of endangered species, particularly rhinos.
 Perhaps most famously, the Ol Pejeta Conservancy is home to the last two northern white rhinos in the world, vigilantly guarded day and night.
 Najin and her daughter Fatu were given to the Ol Pejeta Conservancy by the Dvůr Králové Zoo in Czechoslovakia in 2009.
-Najin’s father – Sudan – was the last surviving male northern white rhino until he died in 2018.
-At present, scientists are working towards creating embryos using sperm collected.
-Until this project succeeds, a visit to Laikipia offers the last opportunity to see the northern white rhino.
+Najin’s father – Sudan – was the last surviving male northern white rhino, but he died in 2018.
+Scientists continue to advance an ambitious assisted reproduction programme using stored northern white rhino genetic material and southern white rhino surrogate mothers.
+While significant progress has been made, Najin and Fatu remain the last two northern white rhinos on Earth.

 White rhinos aside, Laikipia is also home to nearly half of Kenya’s black rhinos.
 Many of the conservancies and ranches have dedicated rhino sanctuaries that have contributed immensely to rhino conservation in East Africa.
 The county is an important stronghold for the endangered Grévy’s zebra, reticulated giraffe (also known as the Somali giraffe), and Jackson’s hartebeest (regarded as a rare hybrid between the Lelwel and Coke’s hartebeest).
 African painted wolves (wild dogs) course across the vast woodlands and open plains, their propensity for covering large distances supported by the size of the ecosystem available to them.
 The Sweetwaters Chimpanzee Sanctuary in Ol Pejeta is also the only place in Kenya where visitors can see chimpanzees, as they do not occur naturally.